loudml/loudml-python/README.rst

 Client Classes: Loud and Job
 ----------------------------

-The main helper in the Python client librery is the `Loud` class.
+The main helper in the Python client library is the `Loud` class.
 You can create an instance that connects to a remote Loud ML model server and run queries.